All Woods Summer Wonders camps are led by expert instructors who love what they do.

 |

-Brittney Walden, M.S., OTR/L
+Brittney Walden, M.S., OTR/L (Little Vets)

 Brittney earned her Bachelor of Arts in Psychology, and her Master of Science in Occupational Therapy from The University of North Carolina at Chapel Hill.
 Before beginning her career as an occupational therapist, Brittney worked with children, teens and their families in a variety of roles including as a mentor, behavioral assistant, employment specialist for a transition, school to employment program (S.T.E.P) and a nursery attendant.
 She also worked with adults with psychological and developmental disabilities as a job coach.
 As an occupational therapist Brittney has worked simultaneously in pediatrics, geriatrics and industrial sports medicine.
 Brittney is now combining her love of helping others, the medical field and entrepreneurship through her first franchise with Little MedicalSchool.
 She is excited to assist with educating young minds on possible careers in the medical field.